Sharing Object Storage buckets in read-only mode

 To complete the actions presented below, you must have:

-It is possible to implement a bucket policy to grant a Scaleway organization or project viewing rights to a bucket in a different project.
+You can implement a bucket policy to grant a Scaleway Organization or Project Read rights to a bucket in a different Project.

 For example, you are logged in to Organization A and you have a bucket (A1) inside Project A. You wish to share the bucket in read-only mode with users in Organization B, Project B.